Angeld10/Utilities/PCAP_Analysis/README.md

 - Extract IQ samples from ORAN Fronthaul PCAP captures
 - Separate data by eAxC ID and direction (UL/DL)
-- Support for BFP compression and uncompressed formats
+- Support for BFP compression and uncompressed formats (STATIC COMPRESSION ONLY)
 - Generate resource allocation plots
 - Export to NumPy format with metadata
 - Interactive GUI and command-line interface